-- Be able to communicate in written and spoken English, - Chief Expert to have been an Expert for at least two previous Competitions, - Deputy Chief Expert to have been an Expert for at least one previous Competition, - Be a person of integrity, - Be highly competent and experienced in the skill, - Have good management and leadership skills, - Have good interpersonal relationship skills, - Have good communication skills written and spoken, - Be competent using a computer and the Internet specifically to work in partnership with the Skill Management Team and Director of Skills Competitions, - Communicate with and respond to WorldSkills International between Competitions, and
+- Be able to communicate in written and spoken English, - Chief Expert and Deputy Chief Expert to have been an Expert for at least two previous Competitions (including the current Competition), - Be a person of integrity, - Be highly competent and experienced in the skill, - Have good management and leadership skills, - Have good interpersonal relationship skills, - Have good communication skills written and spoken,

-Persons nominated in DCE role should be willing to take on CE role if nominated CE list is exhausted
+- Be competent using a computer and the Internet specifically to work in partnership with the Skill Management Team and Director of Skills Competitions, - Communicate with and respond to WorldSkills International between Competitions, and - Persons nominated for the Skill Management Team should be willing to take on either of the CE or DCE role.

-A.10.3 SKILL COMPETITIONS WITH NO NOMINATED CHIEF EXPERT OR DEPUTY CHIEF EXPERT
+A.10.3 SKILL COMPETITIONS WITH NO NOMINATED EXPERTS FOR THE SKILL MANAGEMENT TEAM

-Where no CE and DCE are nominated for the next Competition that particular skill competition may not be offered for registration.
+Where no Experts are nominated for the Skill Management Team for the next Competition that particular skill competition may not be offered for registration.